// docs / mcp

 destructive

 Permanently deletes a site and its Postgres plus ClickHouse data.
-Requires owner/admin membership and confirm_domain.
+Requires direct site ownership and exact-match confirm_domain.

 query_metrics — schema